Healthy Homes Assessment Wellington

 Home Assessments Wellington for Rental Properties

-There are a variety of things to look over during a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are numerous things you should look for when conducting a house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+Some examples include:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling can be extremely costly for landlords and property managers.
-For expert advice get in touch today to book your rental properties home evaluation.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling could be significant for property owners and landlords.
+For expert guidance, contact us today to book your rental properties house evaluation.

 home assessments for rental properties